5.3 Preparing the Collections

 - Copyright Status Flowcharts | Enabling Use & reuse | Make it Digital New Zealand

 What are the differences among all of them?
-Their level of detail or complexity, mainly.
+Primarily, their level of detail or complexity.
 Ultimately, you will want to find or adapt an assessment to meet your practical needs.

 As a reminder, we have discussed the public domain in Unit 2.
-To determine whether a work is in the public domain, you will need to take a look at your local law in order to establish both the terms of protection (how long copyright lasts) and the conditions of protection that might affect your materials (for example, some countries make distinctions between unpublished and published works).
-A very general overview can be found in “Copyright Rules by Territory” done by the Wikimedia Commons community.
+To determine whether a work is in the public domain, you will need to take a look at your local law in order to establish both the terms of protection (how long copyright lasts) and the conditions of protection that might affect your materials (for example, some countries make distinctions between unpublished and published works or fixed and unfixed works).
+A very general overview can be found in “Copyright Rules by Territory,” maintained by the Wikimedia Commons community.

 In Unit 2 we also mentioned the principle of national treatment, meaning that countries grant the same protection to foreign authors to those that they grant to their national authors.
 The “rule of the shorter term” is an exception to national treatment.
 Under the rule, the term that applies to a given work should not exceed the term it receives in its country of origin, even if the country where protection is claimed allows for a longer duration of copyright.

-Public Domain Mark Whenever a work is in the public domain, you should make sure that it is clear for reusers that this is the copyright status of the work.
-Mark these works with the CC tools: the Public Domain Mark or CC0.
-It is important that you add machine-readable statements to the works rather than simply stating “the work is in the public domain” so software platforms and search engines can easily identify and retrieve these works.
+Whenever a work is in the public domain, you should make sure that it is clear for reusers that this is the copyright status of the work.
+Mark the digital reproductions of those works with the CC tools: the Public Domain Mark or CC0.
+It is important that you add machine-readable statements to the digital objects rather than simply stating “the work is in the public domain” so software platforms and search engines can easily identify and retrieve these works.

-The difference between the two public domain tools comes down to whether or not the person or institution applying the tool has any rights in the work.
+The difference between the two public domain tools (CC0 and PDM) comes down to whether or not the person or institution applying the tool has any rights in the work and/or its digital reproduction.
 The Public Domain Mark is a label only and does not have legal effect.
 As such, it should be used to indicate the lack of any known copyright in the work.
 CC0, on the other hand, is used to dedicate rights to the public domain and should be used when the person or institution has rights over the work that they want to forgo.
-In the open GLAM context, this arises most often with respect to the digital reproduction of public domain works, which can give rise to copyright protection in some jurisdictions.
+In the open culture context, this arises most often with respect to the digital reproduction of public domain works, which can sometimes give rise to copyright protection.

 There are tools that allow for searching for authors and works in the public domain.
 Aside from national and specific databases that might help in that search, you can navigate through Wikidata.
 If you are familiar with the Wikidata SPARQL Query Service, you can try browsing through the properties “copyright status” and “public domain date.”
 Curious to know how this works?
 You can also check the Wikidata pages Help:Copyrights.